David Attenborough: Species named after Attenborough

+In 2020 Nothobranchius attenboroughi, a brightly coloured seasonal fish species, was described in his honour.
+It is endemic to Tanzania and it is known from ephemeral pools and marshes associated with the Grumeti River and other small systems draining into Lake Victoria at the east side of the lake, largely within the Serengeti-Mara ecosystem.
+The small seasonal fish inhabit ephemeral habitats in freshwater wetlands and have extreme life-history adaptations, having an annual life cycle, a key adaptation to reproduce in the seasonally arid savannah biome and allowing the eggs to survive the periodic drying up of the seasonal natural habitats.

+In 2021 an extinct species of horseshoe crab was named Attenborolimulus superspinosus.
+In July 2022 a fossil of a 560-million-year-old creature named Auroralumina attenboroughii, which researchers believe to be the first animal predator, was named after Attenborough.

 Awards

-In addition, he is the only person to have won BAFTA awards for programmes in black and white, colour, high-definition, 3D, and 4K.
+As of 2014, he was the only person to have won BAFTA Awards for programmes in black and white, colour, high-definition and 3D.

 Filmography

-David Attenborough's television credits span eight decades.
+Attenborough's television credits span eight decades.
 His association with natural history programmes dates back to The Pattern of Animals and Zoo Quest in the early 1950s.
 His most influential work, 1979's Life on Earth, launched a strand of nine authored documentaries with the BBC Natural History Unit which shared the Life strand name and spanned 30 years.
-He narrated every episode of the long-running BBC series Wildlife on One.
-In his later career he voiced several high-profile BBC wildlife documentaries, among them The Blue Planet and Planet Earth.
-He became a pioneer in the 3D documentary format with Flying Monsters in 2010.
+He narrated the long-running BBC series Wildlife on One.
+In his later career, he provided narration for several high-profile BBC wildlife documentaries, among them The Blue Planet and Planet Earth.
+He became a pioneer in the 3D documentary format with Flying Monsters in 2010, and again in his 2025 cinema release of "Ocean With David Attenborough".